Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

 We compare the coronal EUV emission synthesized from the density and temperature in the radiative MHD models with actual observations of AR11640.
-This analysis assesses the extent to which the models may resemble observations and helps to shed light on the plasma properties that are difficult to probe in remote sensing observations.
+This analysis assesses the extent to which the models may resemble observations and sheds light on the plasma properties that are difficult to probe in remote sensing observations.